HonkingGoose/git-gosling/.github/contributing.md

 ## Creating a development environment

-You have two options to get a development environment going.
+You have two options to get a development environment going:

+- Use Gitpod
+- Setup local workstation

-I _strongly recommend_ you use Gitpod.
+We _strongly recommend_ you use Gitpod.

 ### Gitpod